Undergraduate Courses

 ASTR 100 -- Introduction to Astronomy (3 credits)

-Credit for ASTR 100 cannot be obtained after, or simultaneously with, receiving credit for any astronomy course numbered 250 or higher.
 Credit will be granted for only one of the following: ASTR 100 or ASTR 101 or ASTR 120.
 An elementary course in descriptive astronomy, especially appropriate for non-science students.
-Sun, moon, planets, stars and nebulae, galaxies, evolution.
+Sun, moon, planets, stars and nebulae, galaxies, and evolution of the Universe.
 Offered every semester.
+Sample syllabus

 ASTR 101 -- General Astronomy (4 credits)

 Three hours of lecture, two hours of laboratory, and one hour of discussion/recitation per week.
-Credit for ASTR 101 cannot be obtained after, or simultaneously with, receiving credit for any astronomy course numbered 250 or higher.
 Credit will be granted for only one of the following: ASTR 100 or ASTR 101 or ASTR 120.
 Descriptive astronomy, appropriate for non-science majors.
 Sun, moon, planets, stars, nebulae, galaxies and evolution.
 Laboratory exercises include use of photographic material, computer simulations and observing sessions if weather permits.
 Offered every semester.
+Sample syllabus

 ASTR 300 -- Stars and Stellar Systems (3 credits)

-Prerequisites: ASTR 100 or ASTR 101 and completion of CORE Distributive Studies requirement in Mathematics and Science or permission of department.
+Prerequisite: ASTR 100 or 101 and completion of the CORE Distributive Studies requirement in Mathematics and Sciences or of the General Education Fundamental Studies requirement in Mathematics; or permission of CMNS-Astronomy department.
 Designed primarily for non-science majors.
 Study of star-types, properties, evolution, and distribution in space; supernovae, pulsars, and black holes.
-Offered every semester.
+Offered most semesters.
+Sample syllabus

 ASTR 330 -- Solar-System Astronomy (3 credits)

-Prerequisites: ASTR 100 or ASTR 101 and completion of CORE Distributive Studies requirement in Mathematics and Sciences or permission of department.
+Prerequisite: ASTR 100 or 101 and completion of the CORE Distributive Studies requirement in Mathematics and Sciences or of the General Education Fundamental Studies requirement in Mathematics; or permission of CMNS-Astronomy department.
 Designed primarily for non-physical science majors.
 The structure of planets and of their atmospheres, the nature of comets, asteroids, and satellites.
 Comparison of various theories for the origin of the solar system.
 Emphasis on a description of recent data and interpretation.
-Offered every semester.
+Offered most semesters.
+Sample syllabus

 ASTR 340 -- Origin of the Universe (3 credits)

-Prerequisites: ASTR 100 or ASTR 101 and completion of the CORE Distributive Studies requirement in Mathematics and the Sciences or permission of department.
+Prerequisite: ASTR 100 or 101 and completion of the CORE Distributive Studies requirement in Mathematics and Sciences or of the General Education Fundamental Studies requirement in Mathematics; or permission of CMNS-Astronomy department.
+Designed primarily for non-science majors.
 A study of our progression of knowledge about the universe.
 Topics include: early cosmological models, geocentric vs. heliocentric theory, curvature of space, Hubble's Law, Big Bang Theory, microwave background radiation, evolution of stars and galaxies, dark matter, active galaxies, quasars and the future of the universe.
-Offered every semester.
+Offered most semesters.
+Sample syllabus

 ASTR 380 -- Life in the Universe (3 credits)

-Prerequisites: ASTR 100 or ASTR 101 and completion of CORE Distributive Studies requirement in Mathematics and Sciences or permission of department.
 Designed primarily for non-science majors.
 Study of the astronomical perspective on the conditions for the origin and existence of life in the universe.
-Typically offered in one or both semesters.
+Offered most semesters.
+Sample syllabus

 ASTR 398 -- Special Topics in Astronomy (3 credits)